mavehu/lasergame-template/README.md

 - For changing build target for different ESP32 types: idf.py set-target ESP32s2
   idf.py set-target ESP32s3

+Note that when ESP32s2 or ESP32s3 is used, you could use them as "mouse/joystick/rudder-devices", but in that case, you'd need ESP-IDF version 5.x (and the corresponding branch of the arduino-esp32 component).

 ## Other important pitfalls on ESP32 to be aware of
 - When using the ESP32s2 or EPS32s3 as an usb device (joystick, mouse, keyboard), first uncomment next line in main/idf_component.yml: